 CanIRank’s Ranking Probability scores had the highest correlation to Google search results, with a mean rank order correlation coefficient of 0.57.
 Of course, this is to be expected as Ranking Probability is really the only measure intended to capture the complete picture of search engine ranking factors.
 Although 0.57 represents a fairly strong relationship between the variables (by comparison the correlation between IQ and academic grades is around 0.5), I think we can still do much better, and there are a number of improvements in the works which I think will push this number even higher.

 With a rank order correlation coefficient of 0.57, CanIRank’s accuracy is high enough for us to feel comfortable claiming that Ranking Probability scores can be useful in assessing whether or not a web page is competitive for a given keyword.
 Of course, no one outside of Google knows what factors are included in their algorithm, and they have access to all kinds of data (such as Chrome, Google analytics, Android, SERP click-tracking, etc) that other companies do not have.
 Our goal is not to replicate their algorithm, but simply to find out whether a ranking model built upon publicly available information retrieval concepts would correlate strongly enough to draw useful conclusions.
-We think this study demonstrates that this is possible, and with further work, we hope CanIRank will be able to provide even more accurate ranking predictions.
+We think this study demonstrates that this is possible, and with further work, we hope CanIRank will be able to provide even more accurate keyword difficulty and ranking predictions.

 We’re Different From Other SEO Tools